boddenberg-it/croni/README.md

 ## Why?

-Croni shall help persons and small teams, who are having the need for a CI server, which at least runs daily/hourly.
-But don't want to setup and maintain a fully blown CI setup like Jenkins, Bamboo, et cetera.
+Croni shall help persons and small teams, who are having the need for a build server, which at least runs daily/hourly.
+But don't want to setup and maintain a fully blown build setup like Jenkins, Bamboo, et cetera.
 <br>

 ## What functionalities does croni provide?